CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 ## Session-Based Authentication

 NVUE uses sessions to authenticate and authorize requests.
 After authenticating the user with the first request, NVUE stores the session in the `nvued` cache.
-NVUE authenticates subsequent interactions within the session locally, eliminating the need to repeatedly check with external authentication servers.
+NVUE authenticates subsequent interactions within the session locally so that it does not have to keep checking with external authentication servers.
 This process enhances system performance and efficiency, making it ideal for high-traffic environments.

 - If you make changes to a user group, password, RADIUS, TACACS, or LDAP server setting locally on the switch, NVUE clears the current session automatically.
 - If you make changes directly on the RADIUS, TACACS, or LDAP server, you must clear the user session with the `nv action clear system api session user <user>` command or clear all sessions with the `nv action clear system api session` command.